 Member of Parliament for Bexleyheath and Crayford

 David lives in Barnehurst with his wife Marilyn and has been involved in Bexley Borough for over 30 years.
-He was elected as the MP for Bexleyheath and Crayford in 2005, and was returned to Parliament in the 2010, 2015 and 2017 General Elections.
+He was elected as the MP for Bexleyheath and Crayford in 2005, and was returned to Parliament in the 2010, 2015, 2017 and 2019 General Elections.
 David was a member of the Government serving as Lord Commissioner of HM Treasury from 2012 - 2018.
 He was also Minister for Sport, Tourism and Heritage in 2016 which included taking a leading Government role in marking the centenary of a number of First World War battles.
+The Prime Minister, Rt Hon Boris Johnson MP, appointed David as a Vice Chairman of the Conservative Party in July 2019.

 Locally David plays an active role in the life of the Bexleyheath and Crayford community.
 He is a Patron of Townley Grammar School, a communicant member of St. Paulinus Church in Crayford, and the Honorary Vice-President of the Bexleyheath and District Club for the Disabled.
 He is also a strong supporter of the Greenwich and Bexley Hospice, Bexleyheath Centre for the Unemployed’s Life Skills Centre, and Crossroads Care.